Salm (state): Salm-Blankenburg

 The county became extinct in 1506, and was inherited by the House of Lorraine.

 Salm-Badenweiler

 In 1520 the County of Salm-Badenweiler was split up, and the County of Salm-Neuburg came into existence, next to it.
 In 1653 the fief was inherited by the Austrian House of Sinzendorf, but the House of Salm kept using the title until 1784, when the last lord died.

 The county was annexed by the House of Lorraine from 1600 until 1608, when it came back into the family.
 1670 the territory was finally annexed by France.

+Salm-Brandenbourg

+In 1490, Anne d'Haraucourt, Dame of Brandenbourg (1465-1550) married Count Johann VI of Salm (1452-1505).
+As the only child of her parents, she inherited Brandenbourg and brought it into the House of Salm.
+It was first inherited by her childless grandson, Count Claudius of Salm (d.
+1583), who left the territory to his younger brother, Count Paul of Salm (d.
+1595).
+His only surviving child, Christina of Salm, was his sole heir.
+In 1600, she also inherited Badenweiler possessions of her uncle.
+After that, a division took place: some of her possessions were kept with her and later inherited by the House of Lorraine; another half was kept within the House of Salm.
+From this Salm half later emerged the Principality of Salm.